LauraMcG/Responsive-Portfolio/README.md

 A simple responsive portfolio template created with media queries.

 Please view my current portfolio site at [lauramcginn.net](lauramcginn.net)!

 ## To View This Project
 1. Copy the respository link and install to your drive.
-2. Navigate to your local folder and open `index.html` on yuor favorite browser
+2. Navigate to your local folder and open `index.html` on your favorite browser

 ## Technologies Used
 - HTML